kurt-hectic/blog/_posts/2025-11-01-wdqms-observability.markdown

 Lastly, the data-processing cron-jobs, which are short-lived and can only be scraped with difficulty, use a Prometheus pushgateway to cache metrics.
 In the case of data-processing jobs, metrics are implemented in Python using prometheus client, and pushed to the pushgateway at the end of the processing.
-The role of the pushgateway is to cache the metric as provided by the job and make it available for harvesting by Prometheus.
+The role of the pushgateway is to cache the metric as provided by the job and make it available for scraping by Prometheus.

 An example of providing the number of stations aggregated via the pushgateway below.